vinkla/wordplate/README.md

 For most applications you may leave the theme directory as it is.
 If you want to rename the `wordplate` theme to something else you'll also need to update the `WP_DEFAULT_THEME` environment variable in the `.env` file.
 </details>
 <details>
-<summary><strong>Can I use WordPlate with Laravel Valet?</strong></summary>
+<summary><strong>Can I use WordPlate with Laravel Herd or Valet?</strong></summary>

-If you're using Laravel Valet together with WordPlate, you may use our [custom valet driver](https://laravel.com/docs/10.x/valet#custom-valet-drivers):
+If you're using Laravel Herd or Valet together with WordPlate, you may use our [custom driver](https://laravel.com/docs/10.x/valet#custom-valet-drivers):

 ```php
 <?php